 Remember to carry small travel-sized bottles.
 No need to take a whole tube of toothpaste or face cream.
 The idea is to fit all your toiletries, which are on your packing list, into a small bag.

-- Sea To Summit Toiletry Bag – this tiny cosmetic pouch will fit everything that you need for your journey!
-Leave your make-up at home!
+- Toiletry Bag – a small cosmetic pouch that will fit everything that you need for your hut-to-hut trip!
+Leave your make-up at home.

 - Sunscreen – 50 ml (at least 30 SPF, ideally SPF 50).
 The sun in the mountains is fierce.
 Don’t risk sunburn and apply that sunscreen!